 - Venue hire (if applicable)

-For detailed costs and more information about green funerals and woodland burials in your area, please contact your local funeral directors where our dedicated team will be happy to discuss our eco-friendly funeral services.
+For detailed costs and more information about “green” funerals and woodland burials in your area, please contact your local funeral directors where our dedicated team will be happy to discuss all your funeral service requirements.

 Compare woodland burial services in your area